William R. King: Legacy and honors

 In 1852, the Oregon Territorial Legislature named King County for him.
-King County became part of Washington Territory when it was created the following year, and then part of the State of Washington in 1889.
-In 1985, the King County government amended its designation and its logo to honor instead the late national Civil Rights Movement leader Martin Luther King Jr. The change was made official April 19, 2005, when Governor Christine Gregoire signed into law Senate Bill 5332, effective July 24, 2005.
+The county became part of Washington Territory the following year and later part of the state of Washington in 1889.
+In 1985, the King County government amended its designation and logo to honor civil rights leader Martin Luther King Jr. The change became official on April 19, 2005, when Governor Christine Gregoire signed into law Senate Bill 5332, effective July 24, 2005.

-The King Residence Quadrangle at the University of North Carolina at Chapel Hill, his alma mater, is named for him.
+The King Residence Quadrangle at his alma mater, University of North Carolina at Chapel Hill, is named for him.

-An 1830 portrait of King is held at New East Hall in the Philanthropic Chambers of the Dialectic and Philanthropic Societies, a debating society which he had joined during college.
+An 1830 portrait of King is held in New East Hall in the Philanthropic Chambers of the Dialectic and Philanthropic Societies, a debating society which he had joined during college.

-King was a co-founder of Selma, Alabama, which he named after the Ossianic poem "The Songs of Selma".
+King was a co-founder of Selma, Alabama, which he named after the Ossianic poem The Songs of Selma.
 After his death, city officials and some of King's family wanted to move his body to Selma.
-Other family members wanted his body to remain at Chestnut Hill.
+Other family members preferred that his body remain at Chestnut Hill.
 In 1882, the Selma City Council appointed a committee to select a new plot for King's body.
-His remains were then reinterred in the city's Live Oak Cemetery under a white marble mausoleum erected by the city.
+His remains were reinterred in the city's Live Oak Cemetery under a white marble mausoleum erected by the city.